More importantly, will Ryan Gosling learn to love my belly if I recite Nietzsche to him by heart?

 It's nice to know that even those of us without the physique of Heidi Klum can still find ourselves someone special if we make sure our other attributes are on the up and up.
 It's no mystery that wealthy men, despite how conventionally imperfect their bodies may be, can score themselves a hot, and frankly, out of their physical league, girlfriend or wife.
 Women seem to be more forgiving when it comes to looks than men, even when you subtract money from the equation.
 I can easily name 20 women who find Zach Galifianakis sexy (and I’m not suggesting naming myself 20 times in a row); but as for that darling Melissa McCarthy (Meg in Bridesmaids), I've yet to hear any straight man declare her attractive, or god forbid, sexy.

 But back to that exciting news that gives all non-Heidi Klums hope.
 It's been found that while overweight wealthy men are recognized as acceptable mates, so are overweight well-educated women.
 Seems that it's okay to be a bit fluffy as long as you have the brain to back it up, ladies.
 Columbia University economist Pierre-Andre Chiappori and his team of researchers have come up with a formula to calculate how both genders can "compensate" for their more-to-love bodies when trying to woo a significant other into their love lair.
-Half Of Men Would Dump A Woman If She Got Fat
+WTF: Half Of Men Say They'd Break Up With A Woman If She Got Fat

 According to Chiappori's working paper, Fatter Attraction: Anthropometric and Socioeconomic Matching on the Marriage Market: "We find that among men, a 10% increase in BMI can be compensated by a higher wage of around 3%.
 Similarly, for women, an additional year of education may compensate up to three BMI units."